simply-logical/simply-logical.github.io/getinvolved/projects.md

 Right now, it is based on Twitter's [Bootstrap](https://getbootstrap.com/).
 So there are probably many features that we do not currently use but could help to improve the aesthetics and functionality of the website, e.g. search feature or hyperlinked content index.
 The overall goal is for the book's website to have a more appealing, modern and fresh look and feel.
 Therefore, you can unleash your creativity to design and develop new style sheets for the online book, looking great on all platforms -- phones, tablets and PCs -- alike.

-The list of improvements given here is not exhaustive and if you see something simple that could be fixed please open a GitHub issue, label it *GSoC*, *GSoC 2018 Project 1* and if you feel like fixing it submit a PR (remember to link it in your proposal).
+The list of improvements given here is not exhaustive and if you see something simple that could be fixed please open a GitHub issue and if you feel like fixing it submit a PR.
 If you write a script to parse and cleanup our HTML, please publish it as a GitHub Gist and link it in your issue/PR.

 ---

 To make the book interactive we are embedding `pre` HTML tags containing Prolog code so that they can be rendered with [this](https://github.com/simply-logical/simply-logical/blob/master/bootstrap/js/lpn.js) JavaScript using [SWISH notebooks](https://swish.swi-prolog.org/).
 SWISH notebooks are similar to Jupyter Notebooks but specifically for Prolog.
 They are developed by the SWI-Prolog community that is behind one of the most functional, stable and widely used Prolog platforms available.

 Right now the Prolog code is directly embedded into the book's HTML, for example [here](https://github.com/simply-logical/simply-logical/blob/master/part_i.html#L48).
 We would like to explore how the book's text can be separated from the Prolog code.
 One way could be to use Jekyll's `include file.pl` syntax -- see [here](https://github.com/COMS30106/labs/blob/master/index.html#L30) as an example -- so that Prolog programs can be reused.
 Additionally, if we keep Prolog programs in a separate repository we can use them in multiple projects by importing the repository as a submodule.
-(This will also benefit our GSoC **Project 2**.)
+(This will also benefit our **Project 2**.)

 Alternatively, our JavaScript can be improved to take a link to a Prolog file rather than embed the Prolog code directly in the HTML.
 To be more precise, right now we are passing *the whole program to be executed* as a string in the URL request.
 Instead, we would like to explore a syntax like this: [`https://swish.swi-prolog.org/?code=https://github.com/SWI-Prolog/swipl-devel/raw/master/demo/likes.pl&q=likes(sam,Food).`](https://swish.swi-prolog.org/?code=https://github.com/SWI-Prolog/swipl-devel/raw/master/demo/likes.pl&q=likes(sam,Food).), where only the Prolog program location is passed in the URL.
 To this end, code block inheritance has to be solved: right now we are able to concatenate Prolog code from multiple code blocks (inherit) into a new one.
 Whether we can do the same when using the latter approach is an open question that we will answer over the summer.
 (You can read more about SWISH API on SWISH's help page under *Preload SWISH with data* section.)